 Holy Moly, this warm, cozy, fragrant and Hot Spiced Apple Cider is this Autumn’s go-to drink!
 Made with rich apple cider, fresh fruit and an assortment of earthy spices, this cider is well-balanced and oh-so comforting!
-If you love this, you will also love my Hot Buttered Rum, Apple Cider Floats and Spiced Apple Cider Cake!

 Each year, without fail, my extended family and I make it a point to take a mini road trip.
 We pack our snacks, queue up the old-school jams and hit the road in search of our Fall favorites: apples, hayrides, pumpkin donuts and most importantly, hot apple cider.